 Want to know more about New York City?
 Pick up a tour book, deep dive into New York City’s history or take a local tour of the Big Apple.

 What do you think of this list?
-Do you have other suggestions for the best authentic ethnic restaurants in New York City?
+Do you have other suggestions for the best ethnic food in NYC?
 We’d like to know to continue adding to this list.

 BTW, if you are getting ready for your trip, make sure to take advantage of these useful, money-saving links to book your trip: